0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ### 10. Which file do I add the API key in?

-Once you have created the API key, you need to add it to the `heimdall-config.toml` file.
+Once you have created the API key, you need to add it to the `app.toml` file.

 ### 11. How to check if the correct signer address is used for validator setup?